 The Network conducts part of its operations from leased facilities which include towers and office space.
 The Network also leases mailroom equipment and copiers.
 All leases are with external parties.
-These leases began expiring with fiscal year 2016 and continue through fiscal year 2021.
+These leases began expiring with fiscal year 2017 and continue through fiscal year 2021.
 The Network has the option to renew the tower leases upon the expiration of the lease term under conditions agreeable to both parties which primarily is an increase in the lease payment based on the CPI index.
 All leases with terms of more than twelve months are cancelable without penalty to the Network should the General Assembly not provide funding for these leases.
 The Network also leases equipment on a month-to-month basis.
 In the normal course of business, operating leases are generally renewed or replaced by other leases.

 The Network is responsible for maintenance on most leased property.
-Rental payments under all operating leases totaled approximately \$317,000 and \$470,000 for the years ended June 30, 2016 and 2015, respectively.
+Rental payments under all operating leases totaled approximately \$326,000 and \$317,000 for the years ended June 30, 2017 and 2016, respectively.

-At June 30, 2016, the Network's obligations under non-cancelable operating leases having remaining terms in excess of one year are as follows:
+At June 30, 2017, the Network's obligations under non-cancelable operating leases having remaining terms in excess of one year are as follows for fiscal years ending June 30,